hyperledger/fabric/docs/source/chaincode4noah.rst

 for the chaincode.
 The instantiation policy has the same format as an endorsement policy and specifies which identities can instantiate the chaincode.
 In the example above, only the admin of OrgA is allowed to instantiate the chaincode.
-If no policy is provided, peer-cli will add the policy ``"AND('" + mspid + ".admin')"`` into the signCDS, which only allows the admin identity of the current peer's localMSP to instantiate chaincode.
+If no policy is provided, peer-cli will add the policy ``"AND('" + mspid + ".admin')"`` into the signCDS, which only allows the admin identity of the current peer-cli's localMSP to instantiate chaincode.

 Package signing